-A couple weeks ago we got a call about a stolen bicycle.
+Back when I was a cop, I got a call about a stolen bicycle.
 A college-aged female rode her bike to a local drug store and went inside.
 She didn’t lock up the bike.
 When she came out a couple minutes later, the bike was gone.

 Fortunately, several witnesses saw the theft and got a good description of the suspect.
 I found him and arrested him (still riding the stolen bike) about 20 minutes later.

 In the grand scheme of things, not a big deal.
 A theft.
 An arrest.
 It happens every day.